A-Chicken-Nugget/armory-system/README.md

 ## Garry's Mod Armory System
-With this addon you can easily allow your community to purchase weapons using darkrp cash and upgrade them using upgrade points.
+A star wars themed armory addon which allows your community to purchase weapons using darkrp cash and upgrade them using upgrade points.
+Each weapon has its own level and can be upgraded increasing its damage and clipsize as well as decrease its recoil.

 ## Features
 * A detailed config ranging from adding weapons to customizing each individual weapon level.